 I’ve always been proud of being a Suzuki-trained violinist, having long defended Suzuki against criticisms (“Suzuki students don’t learn to read, develop bad technique, sound too imitative, etc…”), none of which ring true in my experience.

-Yet, since veering away from my classical roots into jazz violin, I’ve cried out about the limits of classical music training in general, and made recommendations for augmenting it.
+Yet, since veering away from my classical roots into jazz and other styles, I’ve cried out about the limits of classical music training in general, and made recommendations for augmenting it.

-When I spoke with my friend Gabriel Bolkosky the other day, his impassioned and thoughtful comments inspired me to shut my big fat mouth for a second and think about what is enduring and right about the Suzuki method, and why all the things I’ve been saying are really just a matter of details.
+But when I spoke with my friend Gabriel Bolkosky, his thoughtful comments inspired me to shut my big fat mouth for a second and think about what is enduring and right about the Suzuki method, and why all the things I’ve been saying are really just a matter of details.

-The tenets of Suzuki’s philosophy and approach focus on nurturing the good in students and parents.
+The tenets of Suzuki’s philosophy and approach, as well as any good method, focus on nurturing the good in students and parents.

 But don’t take it from me…